jereimers/CoS-authoring/CoS-R/Act I - Into the Mists/Arc C - Into the Valley.md

 If the players attempt to speak with Madam Eva again before departing, Stanimir warns them that "the old woman" is asleep, and does not wish to be disturbed.
 If the players attempt to enter her tent, they find her asleep on a pallet beside her table.
 # C5.
 The Skeletal Rider
-When the players return to the River Ivlis Crossroads after receiving the Tarokka reading, they encounter a skeletal rider, as described in [[Skeletal Rider (p.
-31)]], which approaches from the western road and continues toward the village of Barovia.
+When the players return to the River Ivlis Crossroads after receiving the Tarokka reading, they encounter a skeletal rider, as described in [[03_Chapter 2 - The Lands of Barovia#Skeletal Rider|Skeletal Rider]], which approaches from the western road and continues toward the village of Barovia.
 If the players saw Dalvan Olensky’s corpse upon entering Barovia, they notice that the rider’s clothing is recognizably similar to his.

 > [!abstract]+ **Following the Rider**
 > If followed, the rider continues to ignore the players.
 After traveling a short distance down the road, it turns south down an old hunting path into the woods, which it follows east toward Barovia's eastern border.
 (The rider is roaming randomly, and has no particular destination.)